Welcome to New Parents at Leventhorpe

 Staff Contact List

 - Support your child’s home study by providing the resources, such as books and equipment, and a quiet place to work.
 Do not help your child too much though.
 A rule of thumb might be to discuss and suggest, rather than telling or doing.
-Parents are able to support their children by logging onto Show My Homework.

 - Encourage your child to catch up on work missed if they have been away.
 Because teachers are teaching and preparing lessons for classes, they do not always have time to send work home to an individual child if they are away (the exception would be a serious illness or hospitalisation).
 For this reason please encourage your child to try to catch up by asking what they have missed.